SumoLogic/sumologic-kubernetes-collection/docs/security-best-practices.md

 Collector -> Metadata Enrichment -> Sumologic Backend
 ```

-Different applications may serve the same role here - for example, FluentD is currently used for metadata enrichment
+Different applications may serve the same role here - for example, OpenTelemetry Collector is currently used for metadata enrichment
-for both logs and metrics, but the plan is to replace it with the Opentelemetry Collector in the near future.
+for both logs and metrics, but it used to be FluentD in v2 of the Chart.
 Nonetheless,
 the required capabilities are only based on the role, not the specific application.

 ### Logs